Research Training Group in

 News

-The RTG NASC Annual Ranch Retreat is scheduled for April 19-20, 2024.
+The RTG NASC Annual Ranch Retreat took place on April 19-20, 2024.

 RTG core faculty Beatrice Riviere and Jesse Chan, along with RTG graduate students Ray Qu, Christina Taylor, Arshia Singhal, and undergraduate Mark Lopatofsky attended or helped organize the 2024 Finite Element Rodeo.
 An article on this is available here.